I have so many people ask me about my hair and healthy hair growth tricks.

 Herbs have been used in ancient Chinese medicine for thousands of years, yet in our society, we are so accustomed to grabbing a pill bottle and we think that’s the cure-all to everything.

 Amla is one of my favorite super foods of all time.
 I first learned about Amla powder from one of my favorite plant-based mentor’s Michael Greger, MD, from Nutrition Facts.
-It is my favorite superfood powder to add to my smoothies, and its great for immune support AND fabulous hair.
+It is my favorite superfood powder to add to my smoothies.
+It is also great for immune support AND fabulous hair.

 Amla raises levels of collagen (I’m in LOVE with the fact that a berry gives me collagen!
 Thank you cosmetic surgeon plant gods!) which accelerates production of new hair growth.
 By the way, if you’re wondering what the heck an “alma” is, Amla is a fancy name for Indian Gooseberries!

 He Shou Wu

 Have you heard of He Shou Wu?
 I didn’t know what the heck this herb was when I first read about it a couple years ago.
 I figured that if had that weird of a name yet still made it to a top beauty list, then I probably needed it in my life yesterday.

 Fortunately it has some pretty kickass health benefits in addition to a sweet name.

 He Shou Wu is a prized, Chinese, tonic herb (well, its actually derived from the plant’s root).
-He Shou Wu contains an antioxidant called Superoxide Dismutaste, which is the body’s most powerful natural antioxidant enzyme.
+He Shou Wu also contains an antioxidant called Superoxide Dismutaste, which is the body’s most powerful natural antioxidant enzyme.
 Some studies show, when taken regularly it helps prevent hair loss, as well as the loss of color!

 He Shou Wu is best taken in a tincture form or in a power form.
-Used as a tea it does not have its full potential.
+When used in tea form it does not have its full potential.
 Try adding to your morning smoothie, or sipped as a tincture at night.

 Nothing to do with a horse!
 Horsetail, gets its name from the appearance of its thin, wispy, branchlike leaves that somewhat resemble a horse tail.

 A couple quicks things to remember about Horsetail: